KvalitetsIT/kitcaddy/README.md

 Run the setup with `docker-compose up`, and visit <a href="localhost:8080">localhost:8080</a> in your browser to verify that the STS correctly pass a token to the WCS and allow access to the service that the WSP is connected to.

+The certificate for the WSP must be a SAN certificate, with the DNS.1 attribute set to the lowercase name of the service (
+"kitcaddywsp" when running the WSP using the provided `compose.yaml`).
+No other DNS attributes are needed.
+See <a href="https://fabianlee.org/2018/02/17/ubuntu-creating-a-self-signed-san-certificate-using-openssl/">this</a> for details.
+The domain described doesn't matter for the setup run with compose.
+A `san.cnf` is provided, which can be used to create a certificate with `openssl req -x509 -newkey rsa:4096 -keyout key.pem -out certificate.cer -sha256 -days 365 -nodes -config san.cnf -extensions v3_req`.

 ## How to run the tests

 In order to run the `KitCaddy` tests, first build the `KitCaddy` docker image locally: